 She doesn’t take this supplement very often.
 However, she does make a point to include natural sources of choline in her diets, such as eggs, almonds, spinach, broccoli, and chicken.

-while there are different forms of choline, Alpha GPC is chosen because it is quick to cross the blood-brain barrier.
+While there are different forms of choline, Alpha GPC is chosen because it is quick to cross the blood-brain barrier.

-Dosage: 2 capsules of NOW – Alpha GPC 300mg.
+Dose: 2 capsules of NOW – Alpha GPC 300mg.
 Dr. Rhonda doesn’t take this one daily.
 She’ll take it for occasions when she needs extra focus and attention.

 Lion’s Mane Mushroom

 This is a mushroom, also known as yamabushitake, which has been shown to have a number of benefits, including the stimulation of nerve growth.

 Rhonda uses it for intense periods of writing / creative work.

 Dose: She takes 2x 1.5g packs of Four Sigmatic’s Mushroom Elixir in a session.

 Sulforaphane – From Self Grown Broccoli Sprouts